 Overview

-Basic LTI enabled This Building Block provides a mechanism for connecting Blackboard Learn 9+ with external tools which support the IMS Basic LTI or LTI 1.1 specification.
-LTI is a mechanism for connecting tool consumers (systems such as virtual learning environments or learning management systems) with tool providers (external learning applications which provide additional functionality within a course, such as a blog, wiki, assessment tool).
+This Building Block provides a mechanism for connecting Blackboard Learn 9+ with external tools which support the IMS Basic LTI or LTI 1.1 specification.
+LTI is a mechanism for connecting tool consumers (systems such as virtual learning environments or learning management systems) with tool providers (external learning applications which provide additional functionality within a course, such as a blog, wiki, assessment tool, or some restricted content).

 System requirements

 The BasicLTI Building Block is written for Blackboard Learn 9.0 (or higher).
-It requires the Community System to be licensed for the Blackboard Learn server.
 It includes the following dependent Java library files:

 Installation